Armored Heart: L'Odeur de l'Amour

 “Your underwear, too,” Seeker added.

 Lanri nodded.
-“I know, that’s not…” she trailed off for a moment.
+“I know, that’s not…” She trailed off for a moment.
 “I’m trying to decide what I should do about the prosthetic.”

 By the time Lanri finished her shower, Mirabelle had caught up and Lanri had mostly gotten past the reluctance to be naked in public.
 At first, she’d thought she would stand out, with her entire shin and foot starkly white against her dark skin, but once Mirabelle joined her in the shower next to her, that notion seemed silly.

 As it turned out, Mirabelle’s splotchy skin wasn’t limited to her face.
-The priestess of Huin had large patches of skin that were even paler than Seeker or Mara’s around most of her joints, as well as her breasts and groin.
+The priestess of Hayer had large patches of skin that were even paler than Seeker or Mara’s around most of her joints, as well as her breasts and groin.
 And once Lanri realized she rather liked how that looked, she realized her prosthetic probably didn’t look half-bad in the eyes of others, either.

 She still took it off before they all settled into the baths, though.
 It just felt unwise to submerge such a thing in hot water for what might be hours.
 It wouldn’t stand out much in the rippling water anyways.
 Regardless, she let out a guttural groan of delight as she landed on the bench at the edge of the pool, and the heat of the water started to melt away the exhaustion and tension in her muscles like bee’s wax melting out of boiling honey.